kevyman/pomodoro-timer/README.md

 # pomodoro-timer

 A timer designed to be both fancy and functional.
+It will cure what ails you and bring harmony to the planets.